Skip to contents

 In this section we demonstrate an empirical use case of the package on the avifauna of the Galápagos archipelago, which uses several phylogenies for different island colonists.

 In the previous example we used a single phylogeny and extracted the colonisation and branching events from it.
-However, it could be the case that island species have been sampled in different phylogenies.
+However, it could be the case that island species have been sampled in different phylogenies (e.g. based on different markers, coming from different studies).
 Here we look at an example for the terrestrial birds of the Galápagos archipelago.
 There are 8 time-calibrated phylogenies to extract the colonisation and diversification date from.

 Currently the phylogenies are loaded as S3 phylo objects, however, we want to convert them into S4 phylobase objects.